FengodChen/TSP_Question/README.md

 ## Addition
 * Now you can see the answer with GUI.
 This is powered by python(>=2.7) with matplotlib.

-* If you don't install matplotlib, just come here: [GitHub: matplotlib](https://github.com/matplotlib/matplotlib).
+* If you hadn't install matplotlib, just come here: [GitHub: matplotlib](https://github.com/matplotlib/matplotlib).

 * If you don't want to install it or show the graph, just open the file ''run'' and disable running ''draw''.